Skip to Content

 Adjusting Sensitivity Levels

-1. Begin with the lowest sensitivity level to gauge your dog’s reaction.
+1. Begin at the lowest sensitivity level to prevent startling your tiny companion

 Monitoring Dog Progress